Selene310187/Bond-of-Friendship/README.md

 - **Weapon Drawn (Pointing at a target):** Assigns the targeted NPC to the *Bond of Friendship* Actor Manager and immediately opens the single-actor menu to customize their features.
 - **Weapon Sheathed:** Opens the multiple-actor version of the menu to manage features and options for all assigned actors at once.

 ### Lesser Power 2: Bond of Friendship - Debug Utility

+A powerful troubleshooting tool designed to fix common Skyrim follower bugs, such as broken AI, stuck animations, or lost NPCs.

+#### Available Debug Actions
+- **Disable/Enable:** Safely toggles the actor's existence to fix invisibility or visual glitches.
+- **Get Up!:** Instantly forces the actor out of the stuck crawling/bleeding-out animation on the ground.
+- **Reset AI:** Restarts the actor's artificial intelligence package if they stop responding. *(Requires ConsoleUtilSSE)*
+- **Recycle Actor:** Completely resets the actor to their default spawning state. *(Requires ConsoleUtilSSE)*
+- **Reset Inventory:** Restores the actor's default outfit and starting items. *(Requires SKSE)*
+- **Move To Me:** Teleports the selected actor directly to your current position.

+#### Context-Sensitive Casting Mechanics
+The scope of the Debug Utility depends on your weapon state when cast:

+- **Weapon Drawn:** Directly targets the NPC you are pointing at (the actor does not need to be assigned to the Actor Manager).
+- **Weapon Sheathed:** Opens a slot-based navigation menu (`First Slot`, `Next Slot`, `Previous Slot`, `Last Slot`) allowing you to select any assigned actor from a distance.
+Once selected, choose `> Actions` to execute any of the debug options above.
+This is highly useful for locating lost companions via *Move To Me* or fixing vanished NPCs via *Disable/Enable*.

 ### Lesser Power 3: Bond of Friendship - Requests